fosrl/docs/packages/docusaurus/docs/03-Pangolin/06-Identity Providers/01-configuring-identity-providers.md

 ### Auto Provisioning

-See [Auto Provision](./02-auto-provision.md) for more information on how to automatically provision users in Pangolin when they log in using an external identity provider.
+See [Auto Provision](./02-auto-provision.md) for more information on how to automatically provision users and assign orgs and roles in Pangolin when they log in using an external identity provider.